Hannibal Gaddafi: Captivity in Lebanon

-On 11 December 2015, Hannibal was kidnapped and held in Lebanon by an armed group demanding information about disappearance of Shiite Imam Musa al-Sadr, Sheikh Muhammad Yaacoub, and journalist Abbas Badreddine, but later was released in the city of Zahlé.
+On 11 December 2015, Hannibal was kidnapped and held in Lebanon by an armed group demanding information about the disappearance of Shiite Imam Musa al-Sadr, Sheikh Muhammad Yaacoub, and journalist Abbas Badreddine, but was later released in the city of Zahlé.

 After being released from his kidnapping, an arrest warrant was issued against Hannibal by the Lebanese government over the disappearance of al-Sadr, and he was arrested.
 A request by the Syrian government to return Gaddafi on the grounds that he was a political refugee was denied by the Lebanese government, claiming he was a wanted man in Lebanon for withholding information regarding the disappearance of al-Sadr.
-In August 2016, al-Sadr's family filed a lawsuit against Gaddafi over his role in the disappearance of the Imam despite the fact that Sadr's disappearance in 1978 occurred when Hannibal was two years old.
+In August 2016, al-Sadr's family filed a lawsuit against Gaddafi over his role in the disappearance of the Imam, despite the fact that Sadr's disappearance in 1978 occurred when Hannibal was two years old.

 In 2019, Russia, which developed close ties with Hannibal's older brother Saif al-Islam, allegedly pushed for Hannibal's release and offered him asylum in Moscow.

 Hannibal cited the fact that he was just three years old at the time of the event as proof of his innocence.
 He also stated that his father Muammar did not meet Sadr in August 1978 as he was in Sirte.
 Instead, Sadr and his entourage were hosted by Libyan Prime Minister Abdessalam Jalloud in Tripoli.
 Hannibal claimed that Jalloud, and Ahmed Gaddaf al-Dam were the only living people with knowledge about Sadr's disappearance.